© 2021 Wayne Health. All rights reserved.

 Many people feel better by getting regular exercise, eating healthy meals, and getting good sleep.
 Mindfulness—focusing on things that happen in the present moment—also can help reduce your anxiety.

-Wayne Health physicians and researchers are also teaching and research faculty at Wayne State University School of Medicine who conduct basic, translational and clinical research.
-This makes the latest treatments and clinical trials available to you sooner than other providers without a medical school affiliation, and often before FDA approval or commercial availability.
+Physicians and researchers at Wayne Health are also faculty members of the Wayne State University School of Medicine who conduct research and clinical studies.
+This makes the latest treatments and clinical trials available to you sooner than other health providers without a medical school affiliation.
+We are fully committed to innovative research that advances care and treatment in behavioral health.

 For more information, please visit the links below at the WSU School of Medicine.